 It finally happened.
 The Easterly opened near the ferry dock in Red Hook in the old Señor Frog’s location.
 And.
 We.
 Could.
 Not.
 Be.
 Happier.
 More than two years in the making, The Easterly was well worth the wait.
-And if you’re familiar with its sister restaurant on St. John, The Longboard, you knew the new kid on The Rock would not disappoint.
+And if you’re familiar with its sister restaurant on St. John, The Longboard, you know the new kid on The Rock will not disappoint.

 To quote the website, The Easterly is a shoreline culinary oasis offering innovative craft cocktails and wood-fired cuisine of the rustic Caribbean.
 Yep; couldn’t have said it better ourselves.
 The moment you step inside, you’re transported to another place.
 If Dorothy from the Wizard of Oz came to visit, well, we’re pretty sure she’d say “We’re not in Red Hook Anymore.”

 Let’s start with the ambiance.
 You can tell a lot of thought, planning and care went into the design of the place — the perfect combination of an inviting, upscale, yet comfortably casual, warm, tropical beach vibe.